skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 - It can be installed on the user's device
 - There is one view, showing all recent news articles in a list
 - It has to work offline, meaning the last successfully loaded news articles are shown if the user does not have an Internet connection
+- If the user is online, articles are always loaded from the API and not returned from cache
 - Notifications about new articles can be received as explained below and open the app to the list view when clicked

+Because PWAs do not work with file URLs, a simple HTTP server is provided to you.
+It can be started by running `npm start` and serves the content of the whole directory.

 ### Notifications